 No student shall intentionally or recklessly commit a breach of any of the regulations relating to the use of the libraries or the information and communications technology facilities of the University.
 Infringement of copyright through the University IT network, including using peer-to-peer software and file-sharing to download and distribute copyrighted material, can result in a fine or exclusion from the network.
 IT security is taken very seriously.
-Advice about keeping your devices and your University IT account secure is available online www.ox.ac.uk/students/life/it/secure
+Advice about keeping your devices and your University IT account secure is available online.

+www.ox.ac.uk/students/life/it/secure

-Data Protection Act 1998
+Data Protection

-Anyone holding or intending to keep personal data of any kind (whether on a computer or in paper records) on behalf of a club, society or publication, or for any other purpose, is individually responsible for complying with the provisions of the Data Protection Act 1998.
+Anyone holding or intending to keep personal data of any kind (whether on a computer or in paper records) on behalf of a club, society or publication, or for any other purpose, is individually responsible for complying with the provisions of the relevant data protection legislation.
 Registration with the Proctors does not provide any sort of blanket cover under the University.
-The Act imposes strict conditions on the collection, storage and use of personal data (eg about club members, sponsors) and confers rights of access on the people who are the subjects of such data.
-Data controllers are required to notify their activities: there is a self-assessment quide to notification on the Information Commissioner's website.
+This legislation imposes strict conditions on the collection, storage and use of personal data (eq about club members, sponsors) and confers rights of access on the people who are the subjects of such data.
+Data controllers are required to notify their activities: there is a selfassessment quide to notification on the Information Commissioner's website.